 Renewable Natural Gas: Williams is increasing the delivery of renewable natural gas (RNG) by partnering with energy companies in Washington, Idaho, Ohio, and Texas to transport methane emissions captured from landfills or dairy farms.
 Williams’ Northwest Pipeline is interconnected with four RNG facilities, of which two were brought online in the past year, and we are aggressively pursuing additional RNG partnership opportunities.
 Renewable natural gas is pipeline-quality natural gas and is often used for transportation fuels and sometimes called “waste to wheels.”

 Clean Hydrogen: Williams’ nationwide footprint is well-positioned with end-use demand, particularly in highly populated areas, to participate in hydrogen-based energy storage and transport.
 Our ability to blend hydrogen into our existing system is a significant advantage and has the potential to accelerate the use of hydrogen in reducing carbon emissions.
-We expect to advance our hydrogen roadmap in 2021 to chart how best Williams can play a role in bringing clean hydrogen to market.
-Williams is a member of the Clean Hydrogen Future Coalition, a diverse group committed to the advancement of a net zero emissions economy — supported by infrastructure to fully scale clean hydrogen production and use in the U.S.

 Read more from our newsroom:

 You may remember from science class that hydrogen is the simplest and most abundant element in the universe.
 Think …